 Houston, Texas 77002-7361

-Re: Letter of Agreement Regarding Construction of the Midway Development Company, L.L.C.
+Re: Letter of Agreement Regarding Interconnection Development Services for the Midway Development Company, L.L.C.

 Dear Mr. Krause:

-Consistent with the results of the Feasibility and Facilities Studies and discussions that have been held to date between Florida Power & Light Company (“FPL”) and Midway Development Company, L.L.C. (“MDC”), the following general terms and conditions described below in this Letter of Agreement have been agreed upon by FPL and MDC on an interim basis until a Construction and Connection Agreement between FPL and MDC is finalized so that FPL can order the electrical components and initiate engineering design.
+Consistent with the results of the Feasibility and Facilities Studies and discussions that have been held to date between Florida Power & Light Company (“FPL”) and Midway Development Company, L.L.C. (“MDC”), the following general terms and conditions described below in this Letter of Agreement have been agreed upon by FPL and MDC for development services related to the proposed interconnection of the Midway Energy Center to FPL’s transmission grid system.

-MDC will install a single Combustion Turbine for in-service date of 6/01/2002 and a second Combustion Turbine for in-service date of 6/01/03.

-The estimate for the first phase project is five million four hundred eleven thousand dollars ($5,411,000.00).
-This estimate includes all materials, labor, vehicle, and overheads associated with the work described within but does not include other costs for which MDC is responsible that may be imposed on FPL in connection with this interconnection project such as all federal, state and local taxes, impositions or assessments of any character, including property and income taxes.

-MDC will deposit with FPL approximately 2.25 % of the estimated cost described in 2. above, i.e., one hundred twenty-two thousand dollars ($122,000.00), in order to start the procurement of the critical equipment which have long lead time and the detailed engineering design.
-The equipment which will be ordered under this Letter of Agreement is as follows for five units:
+MDC will pay FPL one hundred twenty-two thousand dollars ($122,000.00), for these services.